Bot Management Tools

 3. Cost

-Organizations should analyze the cost of the solution in relation to its features and the potential savings from preventing bot-related attacks.
+Organizations should analyze the cost of the solution in terms of its features and the potential savings from preventing bot-related attacks.

 4. Customer Support